National Golf Month (NGM) launched yesterday (27th April) at the House of Commons, helped by Sports Minister, Rt Hon David Evennett MP.

-Hosting the launch on Speaker’s Green was Chairman of the Parliamentary Golf Group and Member of Parliament for Lincoln, Karl McCartney MP.
-He said “I am delighted that the Parliamentary Golf Group has been able to support National Golf Month.
+Hosting the launch on Speaker’s Green was Chairman of the All-Party Parliamentary Group for Golf and Member of Parliament for Lincoln, Karl McCartney MP.
+He said “I am delighted that the All-Party Parliamentary Group for Golf has been able to support National Golf Month.
 Golf is great exercise, very social, and cheaper than people may think.
 I hope that National Golf Month will be successful in its aim to promote opportunities to participate in golf more widely.”

 NGM is a BGIA (British Golf Industry Association) initiative.
 Their former Chairman and Director of National Golf Month, Doug Poole explained “Golf participation has been dwindling but launching at Parliament with so much support helps demonstrates the benefits of the sport.
 National Golf Month aims to show how easy it is to #getgolfing and if people go onto our website, they will find opportunities to try and play golf across the UK.”

 For more information on the event, please visit www.nationalgolfmonth.com and follow #getgolfing on Twitter.